 To this day I have a hard time passing up a great garage sale when I’m out on a Saturday.

 When I first started having sales, I didn’t make much money.
 At first I thought it was because I didn’t have enough items to sell or that my prices were too low.
 Over time I realized there are a few secrets to having a successful garage sale.

-There are many things you can do to make your yard sale more profitable.
-These 10 steps to a successful yard sale are sure to help you get rid of items you no longer need and make some extra cash while you’re at it.
+There some very simple things you can do to make your sale more profitable.
+These ten tips are sure to help you get rid of items you no longer need and make some extra cash while you’re at it.

 One of the biggest things that will turn a potential yard sale buyer away is dirty items.
 If you’ve got clothing, it should be washed and dried.
 Knickknacks and other items that will sit on tables should all be cleaned and wiped down so that they are dust and dirt free.

 Your chances of having a successful garage sale improve significantly if people trust that your items are clean and in working condition.
 They will probably buy more and haggle less.

 Garage sale shoppers want to see what you have to offer them.
 If your sale is messy and items are strewn about everywhere, customers can get frustrated and give up.
 In fact, some of them won’t even stop for your sale, if they can’t get a clear picture of what you’re selling from the street.